agent-provocateur/ai-case-study/README.md

 ## A personal exploration of Midjourney: A lab and open beta AI tool that generates visuals based on text prompts
 <br>

->In their words, "***Midjourney** is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human > species.
-We are a small self-funded team focused on design, human infrastructure, and AI.*" <br>
+>In their words, "***Midjourney** is an independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.
+We are a small self-funded team focused on design, human infrastructure, and AI.*"

 ![example](/test48459.png)